 The phaser effect causes a series of notches to sweep across the frequency response, creating a unique effect.

 The actual mechanics of the effect, however, have nothing to do with notch/band-reject filters.
-Rather, when it comes to phaser and its relationship to EQ, the phaser effect utilized all-pass filters.
+Rather, when it comes to phaser and its relationship to EQ, the phaser effect utilizes all-pass filters.

-An all-pass filter, as we’ve discussed, allows all frequencies to pass (hence the name) but does affect the phase relationships of the frequencies across the spectrum.
+As we've discussed, an all-pass filter allows all frequencies to pass (hence the name) but does affect the phase relationships of the frequencies across the spectrum.

 Once again, this is achieved by duplicating a signal and passing one copy through a phase inverter.
 The two copies are then sent through a crossover (one signal is high-passed and the other is low-passed) so that all frequencies get through without any alteration in EQ.
 This is shown in the following images:

 A phaser will work with two signal paths.
-One path will have a series of cascading all-pass filters and the other will be a dry/unprocessed signal path.
-Mixing the two together at the output will cause the phase cancellations that lead to the “notches” in the output.
+One path will have a series of cascading all-pass filters, and the other will be a dry/unprocessed signal path.
+Mixing the two at the output will cause the phase cancellations that lead to the “notches” in the output.